-Vacuum Casting is a tried and tested process for producing multiple high quality models and prototypes for a full scope of applications, including form, fit and function testing.
+Vacuum Casting is a tried and tested process for producing multiple high-quality models and prototypes for a full scope of applications; including form, fit and function testing.

 On completion of the mould, the casting material of choice is poured into the mould, and this step of the process takes place within a vacuum chamber.
 The vacuum conditions ensure that any trapped air is removed from the cast resin, which would distort the finished part.
 Once the part has cured, it can be removed from the mould and the process repeated to attain the required number of parts.

 Part accuracy and repeatability results are excellent with this process.
 Vacuum casting offers many advantages, including the ability to texture and colour the models, which not only allows them to look like the end product, but feel like them too.
-Moreover, at Ogle, all parts can be finished by one of the company’s experienced model-makers to ensure an exceptional finish to the same standard as any one-off hand made model, but with greatly reduced costs and significantly shorter lead times.
+Moreover, at Ogle, all parts can be finished by one of the company’s experienced model-makers to ensure an exceptional finish to the same standard as any one-off handmade model, but with greatly reduced costs and significantly shorter lead times.